tdurtschi/lws-docs/mkdocs/docs/2. Software Engineering Practices/tdd.md

+# Test Driven Development (Draft)

+In my experience as a software engineer, I have found no technique is more powerful than Test Driven Development, or "TDD".

-# TDD
+## What is TDD

-## Why do you write the test first?

-Test Driven Development (TDD) is a simple software development practice: First, a failing test is written.
-Then, the implementation is written.
-When writing code with TDD, the process involves repeating these two steps over and over again.
-In theory, this results in all application behavior being covered by tests.
+TDD is a simple software development practice: First, a failing test is written.
+Then, an implementation is written that makes the test pass.
+When developing an application, applying TDD means to repeat these two steps over and over again.

+## Why test first?

-Personally I have found that when it comes to software quality, no technique is more powerful than TDD.
-However, arguments against TDD are out there.
+Although TDD can provide a lot of value, arguments against TDD are out there.
 I'd like to address just one here, which is the idea that writing the test *first* is unnecessary.

 Consider the following XUnit test: